England’s failed experiment gives one answer to Carsley - but asks another of him

 It got so extreme, with England so lacking in control or balance, that it was hard not to muse whether it was one of those Jose Mourinho line-ups that is part political point.
 Will anyone ever ask Carsley about playing all of the star attackers again?

 Well, probably.
-It will likely only take one dull half for the clamour to start, and even this display should be caveated with the fact this was just one game and it was these players in just one approach.
-Carsley could reasonably say he could just try it again in a completely different configuration.
+It will likely only take one dull half for the clamour to start, and even this display should be caveated with the fact this was just one game and it was these players in just one approach, with that after 20 minutes’ work.
+Carsley actually made a point of saying it’s an option to try again in the future.
+He also explained: “I thought it was a creative way of trying to play... getting some of our attacking players on the pitch, to see what that would look like.”

 Palmer meanwhile may be one of the most tactically versatile players in England for his technique and game intelligence, but that doesn’t mean it isn’t a waste putting him in this midfield role.
 It led to the most conspicuous element of England’s performance.
 That was a huge gap in the centre of the pitch, and often between the attackers.